bytecodealliance/rfcs/accepted/tail-calls.md

 continue to support our fast stack walker, as well as any frame pointer-based stack walking tools that exist externally to Wasmtime (debuggers, profilers, etc...).

+Additionally, this diagram shows where return addresses are pushed on x86-64.
+Other architectures keep the return address in a register, and only spill it to the stack as register pressure increases or to follow system ABI conventions.
+When implementing this new calling convention for these architectures, we should not try and squeeze a square peg into a round hole by forcing them to follow x86-64's conventions.
+These architectures should instead take the approach that is natural for them, but follows the callee-pops spirit that makes the calling convention compatible with tail calls.
+The x86-64-style presentation is just for exposition.

 The following pseudocode for function prologues, epilogues, calls, and tail calls shows how we will maintain this frame layout: